Key Takeaways

 | Ollama command | ollama run phi4-mini |

-Meta Llama 3.2 3B is the best model in the sub-3B parameter class.
-It scores 63% on MMLU and 58% on HumanEval β the highest scores of any model under 3 GB RAM.
-The 128K context window is unusually large for a 3B model, making it useful for summarizing long documents on minimal hardware.
+Google Gemma 4 E2B is the best model in the sub-3B effective-parameter class.
+It has 2.3B effective parameters (5.1B including embeddings) and needs only ~2 GB of VRAM or ~4 GB of system RAM.
+The 128K context window is unusually large for a model this size, making it useful for summarizing long documents on minimal hardware.

-Llama 3.2 3B is recommended for edge deployments, single-board computers (Raspberry Pi 5 with 8 GB RAM), and quick-response tasks where a 7B model is too slow.
+Gemma 4 E2B is recommended for edge deployments, single-board computers (it runs on a Raspberry Pi 5), NVIDIA Jetson boards, phones, and quick-response tasks where a 7B model is too slow.
 For most desktop or laptop users, Phi-4-mini provides higher quality at similar RAM requirements.
-Download via: `ollama run llama3.2:3b`.
+Download via: `ollama pull gemma4:e2b`.

 | Spec | Value |